-On equal-duration trials, subjects consistently chose the one-silence sequence as longer than the two-silences sequence [t(84) = 6.96, P < 0.001].
-Strikingly, the proportion of "one-silence longer" responses in our experiment was almost identical to the proportion of "one-tone longer" responses in the original one-is-more illusion (0.66 in both cases), suggesting that the same event-based phenomenon is at play in both experiments.
-Moreover, this bias toward "one-silence longer" responses on equal-duration trials remained statistically significant within each duration category and for each soundtrack, demonstrating the generality of the one-silence-is-more illusion across multiple timescales and ambient noises.
+On equal-duration trials, subjects consistently chose the one-silence sequence as longer than the two-silences sequence (t(84)=6.96, p<.001).
+Strikingly, the proportion of 'one-silence longer' responses in our experiment was almost identical to the proportion of 'one-tone longer' responses in the original one-is-more illusion (0.66 in both cases), suggesting that the same event-based phenomenon is at play in both experiments.
+Moreover, this bias toward 'one-silence longer' responses on equal-duration trials remained statistically significant within each duration category and for each soundtrack, demonstrating the generality of the one-silence-is-more illusion across multiple timescales and ambient noises.

-To ensure that subjects did not simply judge the one-silence sequence to be longer because it contained more silence than the two-silences sequence, we also analyzed double-longer trials in which both sequences had equal durations of silence, and found that subjects still judged the one-silence sequence as longer than the two-silences sequence [t(78) = 2.46, P = 0.016].
+To ensure that subjects did not simply judge the one-silence sequence to be longer because it contained more silence than the two-silences sequence, we also analyzed double-longer trials in which both sequences had equal durations of silence, and found that subjects still judged the one-silence sequence as longer than the two-silences sequence (t(78)=2.46, p=.016).

-Experiment 2: One-Silence-Is-More (Reproduction).
+Experiment 2: One-silence-is-more (reproduction)

 In this experiment, we replicated the one-silence-is-more illusion with a different behavioral measure.
 Subjects in Experiment 2 experienced only one sequence on each trial, and were asked to reproduce the duration of the single sequence they heard.
 The pre-registration for this experiment is available at https://aspredicted.org/KFY_KZH.
-Stimuli and procedure.

 The stimuli and procedure for Experiment 2 were identical to Experiment 1 except as specified below.

-Instead of experiencing two sequences and comparing their durations (as in Experiment 1), subjects in Experiment 2 experienced only one sequence on each trial-either a one-silence sequence or a two-silences sequence.
-Each trial began with an immersion period of 6 s, followed by the presentation of a silence sequence.
-Then, 2 s after the end of the silence sequence, a prompt appeared on the screen asking the subject to reproduce the duration of the sequence they had just heard by holding down the spacebar.
-If subjects pressed the spacebar before the prompt appeared, they received a warning message reminding them to press the spacebar only after the prompt appears, and had to redo the trial.
-If subjects pressed the spacebar more than once after the prompt appeared, they received a warning message reminding them to hold down the spacebar only once to reproduce the duration of the sequence they just heard, after which they advanced to the next trial.
+Instead of experiencing two sequences and comparing their durations (as in Experiment 1), subjects in Experiment 2 experienced only one sequence on each trial - either a one-silence sequence or a two-silences sequence.
+Each trial began with an immersion period of 6s, followed by the presentation of a silence sequence.
+2s after the end of the silence sequence, a prompt appeared on the screen asking the subject to reproduce the duration of the sequence they had just heard by holding down the spacebar.
+If subjects pressed the spacebar before the prompt appeared, they received a warning message reminding them to press the spacebar only after the prompt appeared, they received a warning message reminding them to hold down the spacebar only once to reproduce the duration of the sequence than once after the prompt appeared, they received a warning message reminding them to hold down the spacebar only once to reproduce the duration of the sequence they just heard, after which they advanced to the next trial.

 During the instruction phase, subjects were explicitly told that their task was to reproduce the duration of the whole sequence, not just the duration of the silences.
-To ensure that subjects understood the task, they were required to complete two practice trials during the instruction phase: The first trial was a 2.5-s one-silence sequence and the second trial was a 2.5-s two-silences sequence.
-If a subject's response on a practice trial was 1 s longer or shorter than the actual sequence duration, the subject failed the practice trial, was reminded of the instructions, and had to redo the trial.
+To ensure that subjects understood the task, they were required to complete two practice trials during the instruction phase: the first trial was a 2.5s one-silence sequence and the second trial was a 2.5s two-silences sequence.
+If a subject's response on a practice trial was 1s longer or shorter than the actual sequence duration, the subject failed the practice trial, was reminded of the instructions, and had to redo the trial.
 Subjects were allowed to start the experiment only after they passed both practice trials.
 If they failed any practice trial three times, subjects were disqualified from the study.

-In the actual experiment, there were three possible sequence durations: short (1.25 s), medium (2.5 s) and long (5 s).
-Each subject completed 12 experimental trials (2 conditions \times 3 durations \times 2) presented in random order.
+In the actual experiment, there were three possible sequence durations: short (1.25s), medium (2.5s) and long (5s).
+Each subject completed 12 experimental trials (2 conditions x 3 durations x 2) presented in random order.